-New staff to the academy are given a copy of this policy when they are appointed.
+New staff to the academy are given access to this policy when they are appointed.
 This policy is regularly reviewed and updated.
+Head teachers are best placed to decide on the level of training staff should receive within an individual role or setting.

 If judged necessary by the Head Teacher, new staff will be trained as soon as possible in physical intervention techniques and the legal framework behind this.
-A II members of academy staff have a legal power to use physical intervention if it is deemed proportionate, reasonable and necessary.
+All members of academy staff have a legal power to use physical intervention if it is deemed proportionate, reasonable and necessary.

-Academy staff have a legal power to use force and lawful power will provide a defence to any related criminal prosecution or other legal action.
+Academy staff have a legal power to use force, and lawful power will provide a defence to any related criminal prosecution or other legal action.

-Academies do not require parental permission to use physical restraint on a child but they should be informed after an incident has occurred.
+Academies do not require parental permission to use physical restraint on a child, but they should be informed after an incident has occurred.
 A written plan with parental consent should be completed following an initial incident.